blackjuice/sectionAlpha/overwatch/README.md

 - [X] 007. *-- 170603 --* [Issue] Each match might contain different number of players.
 This changes whole mapping and data structure
 - [ ] 008.
 Read each line from a day's match and extract info
 - [ ] 009.
 Create log from a day's match
+- [ ] 010.
+Questions of interest:
+    - [ ] 010.0. performance on different game modes
+    - [ ] 010.1. in A mode: performance on maps
+    - [ ] 010.2. performance with n players